-If you are looking to enter the Honduran market on a short-term basis or simply need a small number of local executives, hiring via an employer of record (EOR) in Honduras could be a good option.
+If you are looking to enter the Honduran market on a short-term basis or simply need a small number of local executives, hiring via an EOR in Honduras could be a good option.
+They will hire staff on your behalf, meaning that you will retain full control over their schedules and duties while avoiding the need to go through company formation in Honduras.

-Your employer of record will take responsibility for managing the payroll of those employees, guaranteeing compliance with all local laws and regulations, and will also be able to assist you in recruitment and hiring processes.
+Your EOR in Honduras will take responsibility for managing the payroll of those employees, guaranteeing compliance with all local laws and regulations, and will also be able to assist you in recruitment and hiring processes.

 A number of factors combine to make Honduras an attractive destination for investment, including strong historic growth, a competitive and young labor pool, an improving security situation, and geographical and logistical assets, being located close to the United States and being home to the largest and deepest port in Central America.

-What Does an Employer of Record in Honduras Provide?
+What does an employer of record in Honduras do?

 An employer of record in Honduras will hire staff on your behalf via its locally registered entity.
 While those workers will officially be employees of the EOR, they will report directly to you, and you will have total control over their duties and schedules.
 As such, they will effectively be your employees.